alek08pule/My_Wallet/README.md

 To use the app:

-1. Clone this repository to your local machine.
+1.Clone: Make a copy of this project on to your computer by clicking the "Code" button above and selecting "Download ZIP."
+Extract the downloaded file.

-2. Open the `index.html` file in a web browser.
+2.Open: Double-click the index.html file to open the app in your web browser.

-3. Start managing your wallet by adding transactions and observing the changes.
+3.Explore: Start managing your wallet by adding transactions and observing the changes.

 ## Technologies Used